ricokahler/cis427-p2-kahler-rico/readme.md

+# Reliable UDP

+This project implements a client-server layer on top of UDP.
+This was made for CIS 427 - Networking.

 # Install

 This example uses node.js as the vm to run the files.
 [Install the latest version of node.js from here](https://nodejs.org/en/download/current/).